Have you ever dreamed of diving in the waters of Bermuda? Clear warm waters of Bahamas, or Key Largo? You can start living the dream TODAY

 What scuba gear will you use?

 This is the first step after signing up and receiving your study materials.
-You will need to read the Open Water Diver Manual and view a three hour DVD.
-After you have studied and completed the videos make sure you complete the knowledge reviews for each chapter.
-You are now ready for the 2-3 hour classroom session, where will go over the the material you studied.
+You will need to read the Open Water Diver Manual chapters 1, 2, and 3 After you have studied and complete the knowledge reviews for each chapter.
+You are now ready for the 1-2 hour classroom session, where will go over the the material you studied.
 The classroom is located in Northeast area of Pensacola.

 Now the fun starts, you will learn and practice your new SCUBA skills in a pool.
 You will have plenty of time to practice all the skills you will need to move on to the Open Water Session to get your PADI certification.
 Don't worry if you don't get all the skills the first time, we will have as many pool sessions you need at no additional cost.